viki53/BetaSeries-Checker/README.md

-# BetaSeries-Checker
+# BetaSeries Checker for Pebble

-Pebble app to check your shows BetaSeries
+Pebble app to check your watched episodes on BetaSeries